-Luckily, there are simple and effective steps you can take to maximize your chances of appearing at the top of a Google search, even if you don’t know the first thing about online reputation management or search optimization techniques.
+Luckily, there are simple and effective steps you can take to maximize your chances of appearing at the top of a Google search, even if you don’t know the first thing about online reputation management or search engine optimization (SEO) techniques.

 1. Create a profile on the main social networks

 For instance, your Twitter username (or handle) should be something like @yourname.
-On Facebook, make a limited public profile and claim your own custom URL with your name as the address, like this: www.facebook.com/yourname
+On Facebook, make a limited public profile and claim your own custom URL with your name as the address, like this: www.facebook.com/yourname.

 2. Start a website for yourself

 Just make sure the content is interesting and unique (don’t copy it from somewhere else).
-Also try to write something substantial.
+It’s also important to write something substantial.
 Google prefers sites that have longer articles, 800 words and up, over sites with short snippets.

-3. Optimize for keywords (tastefully)
+3. Optimize for keywords

 Keywords are terms that help search engines decipher the content of sites.
-For instance, if you’re a pediatrician named John Doe, someone might search for “john doe doctor”.
+For instance, if you’re a pediatrician named John Doe, someone might search for “john doe doctor.”
 The word “doctor” would be a keyword associated with your name, and Google would look for the word “doctor” on your website.

-For example, Dr. John Doe might write some articles about childhood nutrition, growth milestones, tips for new mothers, and so on.
-(More advanced readers should also do a bit of keyword research to figure out which topics will deliver the most bang for the buck, but this isn’t necessary if you have virtually no web presence.)
+For example, Dr. John Doe might write about childhood nutrition, growth milestones, tips for new mothers, and so on.
+(You can also do a bit of keyword research to figure out which topics will deliver the most bang for the buck, but this isn’t necessary if you have virtually no web presence.)

 4. Start cultivating site links